Luca9862/ChessEngineStudy_Koivisto/README.md

 ### match_analyst
 - PHASE TEST!
 Please use this code with caution
+- match_analyst is a Python script that can analyze multiple games simultaneously to return information about openings (number of uses/wins, usage/win percentage)
 - At the moment, the script does not have a graphical interface, but it is executed through the terminal.
 To analyze a pgn file on your computer, change the file path in the source code:
 <img src="./images/screen_del_dupl.png" alt="screen_gui" width = "280" height = "44">
 - Output example: